 - Residency — Artists should have lived continuously in the region where they are applying for at least one year before the consortium’s application deadline.
 An applicant must be at least 18 years old and either a U.S. citizen or a permanent resident alien.
 The consortium may require proof of residence and status.
-Artists who live in more than one region should apply only where they spend most of the All members of a collaborating team must be North Carolina residents, live in the region in which they are applying, and meet the other eligibility requirements.
+Artists who live in more than one region should apply only where they spend most of their time.
+All members of a collaborating team must be North Carolina residents, live in the region in which they are applying, and meet the other eligibility requirements.
 Résumés documenting residence for all team members should be included with the application.

 - Multiple Awards — Artists who are sole proprietors of organizations that have already received funding for FY2020–2021 from the N.C.
 Arts Council are ineligible to apply.

 - Conflict of Interest — Current board and staff members of the consortium partner organizations and their family members are not eligible to apply for the award.

 - Student Status — The Artist Support Grant is intended for adult, non-student artists.
 Artists enrolled full-time in undergraduate or associate degree-granting programs may not apply for the grant.
 Artists in certificate programs are generally eligible.
 Artists pursuing graduate degrees in subjects other than their art form may be eligible if they meet the other eligibility criteria.
 Other questions and special circumstances should be discussed with N.C.
 Arts Council